+Content marketing trends that help you get your strategy in order.
 Consumers want information!
 They want to feel in control and make their own decisions.
-This means that companies need to provide people with valuable content to build trust instead of marketing hype.
-Content marketing has been a growing trend for several years and it’s not going away.
-Following are the major trends in content marketing for 2013 and beyond.
+This behavior means that companies need to provide people with valuable content to build trust instead of marketing hype.
+Content marketing has been a growing trend for several years, and it’s not going away.
+Following are the major content marketing trends today and beyond.

 Case studies are one of the growing areas of content marketing.
-Case studies are specially important for complex products and services.
-Case studies help people understand what problem does a product or service solve and let’s them come to an understanding that “this is exactly what I need”.
+Case studies are especially important for complex products and services.
+Case studies help people understand what problem does a product or service solve and lets them come to an understanding that “this is exactly what I need.”

 Storytelling becomes more important.
 The reason for this is that when content marketing matures and the volume of available content explodes then great stories get the edge.
 Write about personal experience and spice theory up with real life examples and you’ll get content that people want to read and share.